Financial-Times/concepts-rw-neo4j/README.md

 Empty fields are omitted from the response.
 `curl -H "X-Request-Id: 123" localhost:8080/sections/3fa70485-3a57-3b9b-9449-774b001cd965`

+### DELETE /{taxonomy}/{uuid}
+Deletes a canonical concept and its concorded source concepts but only if they do not have any incoming relationships, e.g. no content is annotated with any of the source concepts, no relationships to other concepts.

+If not found, you'll get a 404 response.
+If the concept cannot be deleted, you'll get 400 with a response containing the reason.

+`curl -XDELETE -H "X-Request-Id: 123" localhost:8080/sections/3fa70485-3a57-3b9b-9449-774b001cd965`

 ### Admin endpoints
 Healthchecks: [http://localhost:8080/__health](http://localhost:8080/__health)
 Good to Go: [http://localhost:8080/__gtg](http://localhost:8080/__gtg)